Felix-Hz/green-squares/README.md

 ### Fact of Day 223
 The number 1729 is the smallest natural number representable in two different ways as a sum of two positive cubes, as Ramanujan stated on the spot.

+### Fact of Day 224
+The number 42 is the result given by the web search engines Google, Wolfram Alpha and Bing when the query "the answer to life the universe and everything" is entered as a search.